Mion Mukaichi

 Mion Mukaichi (向井地 美音, Mukaichi Mion) is a Japanese idol singer and former child actress.
-She is a member of the girl group AKB48, serving as captain of AKB48 Team A, and is also the third and current AKB48 Group General Manager (総監督, sōkantoku).
+She is a member of the girl group AKB48, and was the third AKB48 Group General Manager (総監督, sōkantoku).
 As an actress, she is best known for portraying Mio Sato in the Unfair television series and films.

 Biography

 Mukaichi was born in Saitama Prefecture.
 She played tennis from 1st grade in elementary school right up to 3rd grade in junior high school.

 Career

 Mukaichi was a child actress, represented by the talent agency Central G. She quit in fifth grade to concentrate on her studies and returned after entering junior high school, represented by talent agency Ii Concept.
 She appeared in a number of television dramas, such as Unfair (2006), and movies, such as Unfair: The Movie (2007).

 In January 2013, Mukaichi took part and passed the AKB48 15th generation auditions, joining the group as a trainee member.
 She was promoted to Team 4 In February 2014, during the group's Daisokaku Matsuri team assignment event and concert.
 In April 2014, Mukaichi was selected as the new center (lead performer) for the song "Heavy Rotation" after being nominated by original center Yuko Oshima, who was about to leave the group.
 She joined a title track lineup, or senbatsu, for the first time for the group's 38th single title track "Kibouteki Refrain".